 If you use purchased or 3rd party WordPress Themes, these may come with a Theme Framework.
 These framework updates are sometimes overlooked and people don’t even know they are there.
 Most often if you click Appearance -> Themes you may see an extra dropdown for Update Framework…this may also appear further down the Dashboard left column under Theme Options. you should always know what theme you are working with so that you don’t inadvertently delete or change settings for the theme – also if you are on twitter / the web you may see notifications or alerts for certain themes saying that updates are available for potential security loopholes etc.

 This is one of the biggest problems on sites which have been attacked or hacked – people don’t set the correct permissions on files and folders.
 Setting permissions using chmod 777 which is read, write and execute for everyone is one way of asking for trouble.
 Its like leaving your backdoor open and wondering why you got robbed.
 There are plenty of tutorials online which explain file permissions and correctly set permissions allow WordPress and you (as the web admin) access, but no-one else.

 5) Table naming and Admin usernames

 One other way of protecting WordPress is when installing the system to avoid calling your tables wp_ and also by not allocating admin as the username but by choosing something else.
 This helps avoid attacks on known tables / usernames.

-Hopefully these tips will help you maintain a safer installation of the worlds best Blogging software.
+Hopefully these 5 ways to secure your WordPress Blog will help you avoid downtime.
+It might help you maintain a safer installation of the worlds best Blogging software.